Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Neural network model co-design

 \subsection{Selected candidate models}

-Using these optimization techniques with the Tensorflow, QKeras, and hls4ml tool flows, we leverage the co-design process to select a candidate model for implementation.
-All of these models share a similar network architecture to the single-camera single-frame model as described in Ref. \citenum{Wei23PPCF}, in using three Conv2D-MaxPool layers followed by two hidden dense layers and the output layer.
-We describe each of these representative candidate models below.
-The relevant metrics for these models are compared in Table~\ref{tab:modelcomparison}.
+Using these optimization techniques with the Tensorflow, QKeras, and \texttt{hls4ml} tool flows, we leverage the co-design process to select a candidate model for implementation.
+All of these models share a similar network architecture to the single-camera single-frame model as described in Ref. \citenum{Wei23PPCF}, in using three Conv2D-MaxPool layers followed by two hidden dense layers and the output layer. \yw{This architecture and the associated hyperparameters were identified in the previous study through manual tuning.
+In this study, we decided to maintain this network architecture and focus on searching for firmware-relevant hyperparameters.
+Through this work we arrived at the following three representative candidate models which are described below. }The relevant metrics for these models are compared in Table~\ref{tab:modelcomparison}.

 \begin{itemize} \item The baseline implementation is called \textbf{\texttt{PPCF23}} after Ref. \citenum{Wei23PPCF} and uses the training hyperparameters from the original single-camera single-frame model.
 We applied minimal modifications to this implementation by only scanning the model and layer bit widths through PTQ to maintain performance with respect to the original 32-bit floating point model.